-The Plan covers Applied Behavior Analysis (ABA) for treatment of Autism Spectrum Disorder (ASD) from age two through age eighteen.
+The Plan covers Applied Behavior Analysis (ABA) for treatment of Autism Spectrum Disorder (ASD).
 This includes any pervasive developmental disorder, including Autistic Disorder, Asperger's Syndrome, Rett Syndrome, Childhood Disintegrative Disorder or Pervasive Development Disorder.

 ABA is an educational component of ASD which may include the design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences to produce socially significant improvement in human behavior, including the use of direct observation, measurement, and functional analysis of the relationship between environment and behavior.
-It must conform to the process of applying interventions that are based on the principles of learning derived from experimental psychology research to systematically change behavior.
+It must conform to the process of applying interventions that are based on the principles of learning derived from experimental psychology research to systematically change behavior and to demonstrate that the interventions used are responsible for the observable improvement in behavior.
 ABA methods are used to increase and maintain desirable adaptive behaviors, reduce interfering maladaptive behaviors or narrow the conditions under which they occur, teach new skills, and generalize behaviors to new environments or situations.

-ABA services for treatment of a participant diagnosed with ASD must be defined in a treatment plan from a licensed physician or a licensed psychologist who determines the care to be medically necessary.
+ABA services for treatment of a member diagnosed with ASD must be defined in a treatment plan from a licensed physician or a licensed psychologist who determines the care to be medically necessary.
 In addition, the service must be provided or supervised by a Behavior Analyst Certifying Board (BACB) certified behavior analyst who is licensed by the Board of Medicine.
 The prescribing practitioner shall be independent of the provider of ABA.